-Artistry advises to always store cosmetics in a temperature and humidity controlled space.
+Jordan advises to always store cosmetics in a temperature and humidity-controlled space.
 Avoid placing products in poorly ventilated bathrooms or in direct sunlight, as this can disturb the product’s quality, effectiveness, and reduce the shelf life.

 Use a Mirror With Shelf Space

 Your favorite stuff won’t get lost in the shuffle of everything else you own so easily if you set it on top of your mirror.
 Make your mirror work for you by making it the prime spot to place your go-to hairspray or whatever products you’re loving at the moment.
 A mirror like this is also perfect for last looks when you're heading out the door, and allows you to do a quick touch-up if necessary.

 Use an Extended Shower Caddy